marchelbling/marc.helbling.fr/about.md

 The posts on this blog are unusually living things.
 The focus being more quality than quantity, posts may therefore be frequently updated/rewritten without any warning.

 These pages are currently built with [Jekyll](https://github.com/mojombo/jekyll).
-The original design was inspired *cough* a lot by [Alex Pearce](http://alexpearce.me)'s blog.
+The original design was inspired *cough* a lot by [Alex Pearce](http://alexpearce.me)'s and [Tufte-style jeykyll](http://clayh53.github.io/tufte-jekyll/articles/15/tufte-style-jekyll-blog) blogs.
 You can check out the [source on GitHub](https://github.com/marchelbling/marchelbling.github.io).